victorpopkov/cask-tools/doc/cask-homepage.md

 #### Server prefers to exclude a trailing slash _(no_slash)_

-This rule checks whether server removes a trailing slash from the URL.
+This rule checks whether server prefers to forcefully remove a trailing slash from the URL.
+It ignores all the cases where _bare_slash_ is needed.

 Example: